Health

 Career opportunities

-This course has been designed to prepare you for employment in a role which leverages counselling and communication skills.
+The Master of Counselling (Advanced) has been designed to prepare you for employment in a role which leverages counselling and communication skills.
 Graduates of this course will progress their careers in the professional domain of counselling and case management.

 Potential career paths